looker-open-source/sdk-codegen/packages/wholly-sheet/README.md

 The original version of WhollySheet is the Python [sheets.py](/examples/python/hackathon_app/sheets.py) created for the initial Looker Hackathon registration application in 2019.

-WhollySheet was ported to Typescript for the new Looker-based [Hackathon application](/packages/hackathon) using the [Looker Extension Framework](https://docs.looker.com/data-modeling/extension-framework/extension-framework-intro).
+WhollySheet was ported to TypeScript for the new Looker-based [Hackathon application](/packages/hackathon) using the [Looker Extension Framework](https://docs.looker.com/data-modeling/extension-framework/extension-framework-intro).

 ## SheetSDK

-The Google API for Javascript can't be used inside the Looker extension framework.
+The Google API for JavaScript can't be used inside the Looker extension framework.

 Instead, [`SheetSDK.ts`](src/SheetSDK.ts) uses the Google Sheets API [RESTful endpoints](https://developers.google.com/sheets/api/reference/rest).